Mathematics

 A professor showing a student in the mathematics major how to do something on a computer

-Students who wish to be licensed to teach secondary (high school) Mathematics declare a major in Mathematics and a minor in Professional Education.
-Our department collaborates closely with the School of Education to provide a program tailored to prepare students for a teaching career.
+At Xavier, you can major in mathematics while working toward specific requirements for secondary (high school) teacher certification.
+Our department collaborates closely with the School of Education to provide a program tailored to prepare you for a teaching career.

 Mathematics for Secondary Teaching Curriculum